smithtp/hotterbetterprokaryotes/README.md

 These perform a new clean of the original summary and calculate the group means, E<sub>L</sub>, before producing the associated results figure.

-pathogens.R performs a subsequent categorisation of the microbial strains by whether they are pathogenic and if so, what their pathogen carries are - see manuscript methods for detais.
+pathogens.R performs a subsequent categorisation of the microbial strains by whether they are pathogenic and if so, what their pathogen carriers are - see manuscript methods for detais.

 Figure production: